phpstan/phpstan/website/src/_posts/solving-phpstan-error-unsafe-usage-of-new-static.md

 Add `@phpstan-consistent-constructor` to the class
 ------------------------

-You can add `@phpstan-consistent-constructor` tag to the class, which ensures that any constructor in a child class has the same signature as the parent constructor.
+You can add `@phpstan-consistent-constructor` tag to the class, which ensures that any constructor in a child class has the same signature as the parent constructor and a compatible visibility.

 ```php
 /** @phpstan-consistent-constructor */